 Porky sweetness: gets dialed up with some cane vinegar and honey.

-Smoky Goodness: This jam ups the ante when it comes to smoky flavor with the addition of smoked black pepper and chipotles in adobo.
+Smoky Goodness: This jam ups the ante when it comes to smoky flavor with the addition of and chipotles in adobo.
 The chipotles are also what give this jam a bit of heat.
+If all you have is “regular” black pepper, just use that.
+You can add a little bit of liquid smoke.
+But this jam is going to be delicious regardless.

 Garlic, Baby: I have a jar of garlic in fermented honey sauce, and I used a good 2 full Tablespoons in this jam.
 Tons of garlic flavor, plus additional sweetness and a little fermented funkiness.
 So dang good, y’all!
 You can absolutely just use some honey and some minced garlic.
 The kind I had is no longer available online that I could see, but you can make your own fermented garlic honey if you’d like.

-Savory Deliciousness: some instant coffee or espresso powder brings a little mysterious, savory edge to this jam.
+Savory Deliciousness: some instant coffee or brings a little mysterious, savory edge to this jam.
 You can’t really taste it as “coffee,” but it does provide some backbone.

 How To Make It